-- Plans scaled 1:100 must be submitted, including detail of materials and the written approval obtained prior to construction. - Must not obstruct traffic signals. - Must not protrude into the buffer causing a hazard to passing people or vehicles. - These must be constructed of sturdy materials, able to resist the relevant wind rating and be easy to clean. - Council does not support the use of temporary marquees, or transparent drop-down blinds. - A parklet structure 100m2 or greater may also require a Building permit. - Design must also allow for easy removal.
+- Plans scaled 1:100 must be submitted, including detail of materials and the written approval obtained prior to construction. - Must not obstruct traffic signals or sight lines. - Must not protrude into the parklet buffer zone (as it could be hazardous to passing people or vehicles).

+- Must be constructed of sturdy materials, able to resist the relevant wind rating and be easy to clean. - Council will not support the use of temporary marquees, or transparent drop-down blinds. - A parklet structure 100m2 or greater may also require a Building Permit.
+For further information on this, please contact - Design must allow for easy removal.